mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 `https://api.mediacloud.org/api/v2/topics/~topics_id~/reset`

 Delete all existing stories, links, and seed urls from an existing *topic*.
+Set the topic state to 'created but not queued' and the message to null.

 This call should be used with caution.
 After executing this call, no stories or links will remain in the *topic*, so the *topic* will need to be entirely respidered before another snapshot is made.
 Data in existing snapshots will not be impacted in any way by this call.

+This call will return an error if it is run on a *topic* with a state of 'running'.

 ### Query Parameters